mesosphere/spark-build/docs/user-docs.md

 <a name="pysparkshell"></a>
 # Interactive Spark Shell

 You can run Spark commands interactively in the Spark shell.
-It is available in either Scala or Python.
+The Spark shell is available in either Scala or Python.

-1. Ssh into a node in the DC/OS cluster.
+1. SSH into a node in the DC/OS cluster.
+[Learn how to SSH into your cluster and get the agent node ID](https://dcos.io/docs/latest/administration/access-node/sshcluster/).

         $ dcos node ssh --master-proxy --mesos-id=271568da-e386-4573-bf2d-35c44de1cd94-S3